dducthang/picoCTF-2021-writeups/General_Skills/Whats_net_cat/README.md

 General Skills

 ## Solution
-1. using command "nc jupiter.challenges.picoctfs.org 41120" to connect remote then I got the flag
+1. using command "nc jupiter.challenges.picoctfs.org 41120" to connect to the remote system then I got the flag

 ## Flag
 picoCTF{nEtCat_Mast3ry_3214be47}